 What it could mean for fertility

-Beyond weight, the ketogenic diet could have some serious consequences for fertility, says Raupp.
-“A menstrual cycle and optimal fertility is a luxury that the body imparts when it has enough to sustain itself,” she says.
-“When the body doesn’t feel like it can sustain itself, the hormones that impact fertility and menstruation will be compromised because the last thing on its list is to support and nourish another life if it can’t support and nourish its own life.”
+The ketogenic diet could also have some serious consequences for fertility, says Raupp.
+"A menstrual cycle and optimal fertility is a luxury that the body imparts when it has enough to sustain itself," she says.
+"When the body doesn't feel like it can sustain itself, the hormones that impact fertility and menstruation will be compromised because the last thing on its list is to support and nourish another life if it can't support and nourish its own life."

 Raupp says the strict macros on keto (particularly when combined with intermittent fasting) can create exactly this situation.
 "You are growing a human, or trying to, and going extremely low-carb or going for longer periods of time without eating tricks the body into a state of chronic stress," she says.
 Hence the above-mentioned cortisol spikes, which subsequently suppresses the hormones that support fertility.

 Of course, some women really do claim to enjoy benefits and long-term success on the ketogenic diet.
-Dr. Turner says the jury is still out on how beneficial the eating plan will prove to be over time for women or men—as of yet, there’s no study out there yet that has extensively looked at the potential sex differences of the keto diet in humans.
+Dr. Turner says the jury is still out on how beneficial the eating plan will prove to be over time for women or men—as of yet, there's no study out there yet that has extensively looked at the potential sex differences of the keto diet in humans.
+Nor is there substantial long-term research on its effects in humans.
 This is one case where time will tell.
-That is, if a whole bunch of let-down women don’t first.
+That is, if a whole bunch of let-down women don't first.